ArmanDris/ChessEngines/README.md

 ### 8 - 07
 Now the GameBoard supports engines playing as black and white 🥳.
 My idea for the first real engine I will make is:
- - Look through all the moves and rank them in this order
+ - (DrunkEngine) Look through all the moves and rank them in this order
      1. Check enemy king
      2. Take undefended enemy piece
      3. Take defended enemy piece